-Level 2
+• Level 2

-This level includes administrators, such as Deans and Directors, who supervise Level 3 academic programs and/or administrative units.
+This level includes administrators who supervise Level 3 academic programs and/or administrative units.
 Level 2 administrators review Level 3 program reviews, produce a program review for their own school or department (e.g., the School of Arts, Communications and Social Sciences), and prioritize the resource requests forwarded from Level 3 with any submitted by the administrator themselves.

-Level 1
+• Level 1